 - PhD, Ecology, Russian Academy of Sciences, 1993

-Marina Potapova is currently an Assistant Curator of the Diatom Herbarium of the Academy of Natural Sciences.
+Marina Potapova is currently an assistant curator of the Diatom Herbarium of the Academy of Natural Sciences.
 Before coming to the Academy in 1999, she worked at the Russian Academy of Sciences, Uppsala University, Sweden, and University of St. Petersburg, Russia.
-She published more than 40 papers in peer reviewed scientific journals, is a council member of the International Diatom Society and an Associate Editor of two international journals, Phycologia and Diatom Research.
+She has published more than 40 papers in peer reviewed scientific journals, is a council member of the International Diatom Society and an associate editor of two international journals, Phycologia and Diatom Research.
 Potapova’s research is focused on biogeographical and ecological patterns of freshwater diatoms, applications of shape analysis to diatom taxonomy, and systematics of monoraphid diatoms.
 She is as a member of Editorial Board and one the contributors to the on-line diatom flora of the United States, a collaborative project aimed at compiling a comprehensive illustrated guide to diatom species.
-Other projects include a detailed study of diatoms in the Northcentral Pennsylvania, diatoms of Beringia (Northeastern Asia and Alaska), and ecological synthesis of river diatom data for the U.S. Geological Survey National Water Quality Analysis Program.
-Potapova is also leading a project supported by the National Science Foundation and aimed at computerizing and making available on-line the vast resources of the ANSP Diatom Herbarium, which is one of the largest diatom collections in the World.
+Other projects include a detailed study of diatoms in the North Central Pennsylvania, diatoms of Beringia (Northeastern Asia and Alaska), and ecological synthesis of river diatom data for the U.S. Geological Survey National Water Quality Analysis Program.
+Potapova is also leading a project supported by the National Science Foundation and aimed at computerizing and making available online the vast resources of the ANSP Diatom Herbarium, which is one of the largest diatom collections in the World.

 - Potapova, M. 2012.
 New species and combinations in monoraphid diatoms (family Achnanthidiaceae) from North America.
 Diatom Research 27: 29-42.